galaxor/a2council-blog/_posts/2023-04-09-planning-commission-wrapup-2023-04-04.markdown

   credit="From <a href=\"https://twitter.com/lisauve_/status/1643305536790618138\">https://twitter.com/lisauve_/status/1643305536790618138</a>"
 %}

-In the course of the dressing down, commissioner ((Gibb-Randall???)) said that it looked like the petitioner (UMCU) had not done their homework, where "their homework" was watching planning commission meetings for recent drive-through applictaions to see what the planning commission was looking for.
+In the course of the dressing down, commissioner Shannan Gibb-Randall said "<a class="youtube" href="https://youtu.be/-qW6d6DrwgA?t=7723">It doesn't take a lot to look back at our past meetings to understand just how much controversy there has been about drive throughs....
+I feel like you all need to just do your homework</a>."
+They were also slammed for submitting a petition with traditional gas heat, rather than electric.

 And, okay, it was cathartic for me to see the drive-through verbally demolished in this way.
 But was it entirely fair to ask the developer to be watching old planning commission meetings?
 Ideally, it seems to me like an applicant should only need to look to one source to determine whether they have a good application, and that source should be our zoning code.
 The way I see it, the entire expectations should be written in here, rather than having further, secret expectations.
 The advantage of this arrangement is that it is fair - everyone has access to the same rules, and everyone knows where to look to find the rules.